 Alana Fettis begins her Randox Health journey

 Alana Fettis from Templepatrick saw off thousands of people to win our 2017 #FeelLikeAP competition.
 Our new ambassador had a range of health concerns and we looked forward to working with her over the year, as she uncovered her health thanks to our most comprehensive health screen – our Signature programme.
+Follow Alana’s health journey over 12 months, kicking off with an introduction to her health, her hobbies, and her horses!

 Hi everyone!
 First of all I’d like to take this opportunity to say a massive thank you to everyone who voted for me in the #FeelLikeAP competition which led me to win the world’s most comprehensive health screening programme, tickets to the Randox Health Grand National 2018 and of course a place alongside the legendary AP McCoy on Randox Health’s team of ambassadors.